-- 1. Find the row-to-row capacitance of your breadboard. - 2.
+- 1. Assume the row-to-row capacitance of your breadboard is 2pF. - 2.
 Build two common emitter amplifiers with gains of 120, collector currents of 1mA and supply voltages of 15V.
-Use the same design for both (i.e.: same R_c , R_e , C_e , etc.), but lay them out on your breadboard differently as shown in Figure 1: one device has its terminals on adjacent rows while the other has the rows between terminals grounded.
+Use the same design for both (i.e.: same R_c , R_e , C_e , etc.), but add parasitic elements to your design to represent the two different breadboard layouts shown in Figure 1: one device has its terminals on adjacent rows while the other has the rows between terminals grounded.
 We will refer to the amplifier with layout A as amplifier A and the amplifier with layout B as amplifier B. - 3.
-Measure a Bode Plot of a_v for each amplifier out to as high a frequency as possible.
-Try to capture the second order pole and the feed-forward zero. - 4.
+Simulate a Bode Plot of a_v for each amplifier.
+Simulate to a frequency high enough to capture the second order pole and the feed-forward zero. - 4.
 Build analytical models for both amplifier layouts using your values of row-to-row capacitance, information from the datasheet, and the full common emitter transfer function from lecture.
 Consider how the breadboad parasitics interact with C{π} and C{μ} . - 5.
 Build yet more analytical models for both amplifier layouts using the Miller approximation instead of the exact transfer function. - 6.
 Compare your data and your models by making Bode plots with the sets of data listed below overlaid.
-Comment on the accuracy of the models and the difference between the layouts. - (a) measured data from amplifier A and measured data from amplifier B - (b) measured data from amplifier A, full transfer function model of amplifier A, and Miller model of amplifier A - (c) measured data from amplifier B, full transfer function model of amplifier B, and Miller model of amplifier B - 7.
-Measure the step responses of both amplifiers and explain their features (time constants, initial values, etc.) using your analytical models.
+Comment on the accuracy of the models and the difference between the layouts. - (a) simulated data from amplifier A and simulated data from amplifier B - (b) simulated data from amplifier A, full transfer function model of amplifier A, and Miller model of amplifier A - (c) simulated data from amplifier B, full transfer function model of amplifier B, and Miller model of amplifier B - 7.
+Simulate the step responses of both amplifiers and explain their features (time constants, initial values, etc.) using your analytical models.
 How can you measure a step response when your input is AC coupled?
 Does the amplifier step response appear to be first or second order?
 Does the feed-forward zero appear in the step response? - 8.
-Measure r{in} , r{out} and V{SW} of amplifier B.
+Simulate r{in} , r{out} and V{SW} of amplifier B.

-Required Data: row-to-row capacitance, designs for your amplifiers, Bode plots listed above, one paragraph of discussion for each Bode plot, step response traces, answers to questions about step response
+Required Data: designs for your amplifiers, Bode plots listed above, one paragraph of discussion for each Bode plot, step response traces, answers to questions about step response